Here you can find a large range of digital resources and material that you can explore and enjoy at home.

 Alfred Wallis at Home

-If you are unable to visit Alfred Wallis Rediscovered, you can explore Alfred Wallis at Home.
+Whilst we are closed, you can explore Alfred Wallis at Home.
 On this page you will find a collection of resources relating to the Alfred Wallis Rediscovered exhibition, that can be explored at home.

 Keep in touch using #AlfredWallisRediscovered on social media, and by signing up here for our weekly Kettle’s Yard newsletter.